 PHD is the secondary media brand within the Omnicom group, working alongside OMD.
-It was originally a small British agency, part of the AMV BBDO group.
+It was originally a small British agency, a satellite of AMV BBDO.
 But during 2001, the brand was extended to Omnicom's standalone North American media shops to create a new Anglo-American network.
 Four years later the agency began expansion into other international markets.
 Although PHD is still one of the smaller media networks it has an unrivalled reputation for strategic planning, and that has allowed it to capture a string of major accounts over the past few years.
-It has been the recipient of several Agency of the Year awards as a result of spectacular growth between 2010 and 2012.
-Recma ranked PHD as the #11 media specialist worldwide in 2012 with billings of $11.7bn.
+It was the recipient of several Agency of the Year awards as a result of spectacular growth between 2010 and 2012, and took that prize again in 2015 from Campaign.
+Recma ranked PHD as the #11 media specialist worldwide in 2014 with billings of $13.52bn.
 In the UK, the agency also manages a small collection of satellite units including full service media shop Rocket and content and sponsorship specialist Drum.

 Which clients does PHD handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of PHD?
 See ranking of Leading Media Agency Brands worldwide

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links:

 |PHD UK||PHD Germany|